Download fully functional evaluation copy

 To install WhoCalls as service please follow those steps:

-Check with the Taskmanager that the process WhoCallsService.exe (runs under the SYSTEM account) is running.
+7. Check with the Taskmanager that the process WhoCallsService.exe is running.
 If not please go to the Windows services and try to start the service manually.

 From then on the service will start every time you start your computer.
 To uninstall the service again please follow those steps: